 The Youth Program Assessment Initiative (YPAI) will evaluate how successfully UW led youth programs are implementing the Requirements for University and Third Party Led Youth Programs (APS 10.13).
+This process, along with real-time tracking of Authorized Personnel pre-service requirements through the YPRS, provide a holistic picture of all University requirements for youth programs.

 Through this assessment, youth programs will be able to: